Baby Queen: 2020: Medicine

 After signing to record label Polydor, Latham's first EP, Medicine, was released on 11 November 2020.
 The first track to be written for the EP was "Buzzkill", which was completed in 2018.
 The remaining tracks were allegedly written between late 2019 and early 2020, which resulted in much of the EP's production happening remotely during the COVID-19 pandemic.
 Latham claims that she co-wrote "Pretty Girl Lie" with her producer over Zoom in 2020, and that the vocals for "Medicine, "Want Me" and "Online Dating" were all recorded in a makeshift studio in her bedroom due to lockdown.

 The songs "Internet Religion", "Buzzkill", "Pretty Girl Lie", "Want Me" and the title track "Medicine" were promoted as singles.
 Each track was accompanied by an official music video and lyric video released on YouTube in the months leading up to Medicines release.
 The only remaining non-single on the EP, "Online Dating", received a hybrid lyric and music video entitled "Online Dating (Baby Kingdom)" on 11 November, the day of the EP's release.
 "Baby Kingdom" is the term given to Latham's fans.

 During the promotion of Medicine, Latham also periodically uploaded covers to her YouTube channel.
 Songs covered during this time period include "I Don't Want To Get Over You" by The Magnetic Fields, "Mirrorball" by Taylor Swift and "Halloween" by Phoebe Bridgers.

 On 1 December 2020, Latham released a cover of the classic Christmas carol "Santa Baby".
 Latham was inspired to cover a Christmas song by the childhood memory of her dad's Christmas mixtape, and she explains her choice of "Santa Baby" by the fact that its "cheeky and satirical lyrics" align with the rest of her discography and persona.
 The single was not attached to an album and received minimal promotion, with no music or lyric video.

 2021: The Yearbook

 Latham's debut mixtape, The Yearbook, was released on 3 September 2021.
 The songs "Raw Thoughts", "These Drugs", "Dover Beach", "American Dream", featuring Australian singer-songwriter May-a, and "You Shaped Hole" were promoted as singles leading up to The Yearbooks release.
 While all singles received music videos on YouTube, only "Raw Thoughts", "These Drugs" and "Dover Beach" also received lyric videos.
 The track "Narcissist" was promoted as a single after the album's release, with a music video uploaded to YouTube on 8 October 2021.
 "You Shaped Hole" was also included in the FIFA 22 soundtrack.
+Her single "Dover Beach" was inspired by her time writing music in Dover after having been initially motivated to go there while reading the poem "Dover Beach" by Matthew Arnold.